42null/Return-YouTube-UI/README.md

 An extension making YouTube look like it did before everything was given rounded corners.

-THIS PROJECT IS CONNECTED TO MY MULTI-PLATFORM EXTENSION GNERATOR APPLICATION AND BOILERPLATE/EXAMPLE EXTENSION, UPDATES MAY TAKE TIME TO PROAGATE BETWEEN PROJECTS.

 #### Supported Browsers
 * Firefox
   * Main priority